jchitpin/thinkdeck/README.md

 1. If using a keyboard plate, pop the switches into the plate with the pins facing the top of the PCB (away from the spacebar).
 You should hear each switch snap into place.
 2. After checking the switch pins are straight, snap the plate+switches into the hotswap PCB.
 You should see the pins making contact with each socket on the backside of the PCB.
 3. Plug the board into a computer and test whether each switch is correctly installed.
-Keys that do not register most likely correspond to switches with bent pins.
+Keys that do not register most likely correspond to switches with bent pins that are not in contact with the socket.
 4. It is recommended to flash your keyboard before installing it in the case because the hardware button to enter the firmware mode is located on the backside of the PCB.

 ## Assembling the Raspberry Pi and HyperPixel